 Whether you choose to publish your reply in a private message or a comment, remember that you can create up to 20 templates for your replies.
 These will be selected randomly and posted on Facebook in reaction to user activity that meets your criteria.

 Setting multiple reply templates will add a human feel to your answers and, effectively, make your auto-replies seem less robotic, making each and every follower feel truly heard and respected.
 You can further customize the replies using the [@author] tag and emojis.

 Your rule is all set up and ready to go!
 But why stop here?
-Using the following additional settings, you can make it fit your specific business needs even better.
+Using the following additional page settings, you can make it fit your specific business needs even better.

 In this section, you can define a custom schedule for your rule.
 This means it can work only during defined days and hours, e.g. on weekends or after your working hours.
 Tick the box to open the calendar view and select the time slots that work for you by simply clicking on the desired fields.

 Last but not least, you can also programme e-mail notifications.
 If you decide to do so, NapoleonCat will send a notification to the indicated e-mail address every time the rule works.
-Using this functionality, you can notify designated customer service agents of cases requiring their involvement, let your marketing team know whenever sketchy looking comments were added to your sponsored posts, or notify your community manager whenever your fans publicly praise your brand.
+Using this functionality, you can notify designated customer service agents of cases requiring their involvement, let your social marketing team know whenever sketchy looking comments were added to your sponsored posts, or notify your community manager whenever your fans publicly praise your brand.

 Remember to save your rule and…you’re all set!
 You can sit back and watch NapoleonCat do the work for you.
 You can create as many rule as you’d like.

 Automated moderation is a solution that can be applied in many ways by different businesses.
-Regardless of whether you use it to keep your Facebook fans engaged, provide users with basic information, deal with spam, or collect orders, your team of human moderators will thank you for “employing” the new guy who does all of the dirty work.
+Regardless of whether you use it to keep your Facebook fans engaged, provide users with basic information, deal with spam, or collect orders, your team of human content moderators will thank you for “employing” the new guy who does all of the dirty work.
 This will allow them to focus on communication that truly requires personalized attention.